Beasties; real and imagined.

 Shaun Hayes is a ceramic artist who investigates the relationship between throwaway objects and their ability to instil a sense of reflection on memory, creating a deeply nostalgic and sometimes humorous representation of time and place.

 Hayes received a Bachelor of Arts (Visual), with Honours majoring in Ceramics from the Australian National University School of Art in 2013.
-He was awarded an artist residency at Strathnairn Arts in July of 2014 and is still currently producing work there.
-His trips to Jingdezhen China in 2011 and 2013 continues to be an influence.
+He is currently living and producing work in Ngario Country, (Captains Flat) NSW Australia.

 Education